Siófok: Habsburg times

 At the time of Rákóczi's War of Independence, the famous Sió Defence Line of János Bottyán ended at the Fortress of Siófok.
 1705 Francis II Rákóczi, Prince of Transylvania, donated a seal to the village which serves today as the coat of arms of Siófok.

 The Baroque parish church was built in honor of the Immaculate Conception in 1736.

 Major industrial progress began in the settlement during the 19th century.
 From 1810 the Transylvania-Adria Mail Coach Route already ran through Siófok.
 The first independent post office operated there since 1867.

 Water regulation began in 1810 in the village.
-Then, based on the idea of József Beszédes, a water engineer, the bed of the Sió was cleaned, mills were re-operated, the water level of Lake Balaton dropped by one meter, so 51,000 acres of land was freed from the water of Lake Balaton, and further 6,000 acres of free land was created on the area of the Sió.
+Then, based on the idea of József Beszédes, a water engineer, the bed of the Sió was cleaned, mills were re-operated, the water level of Lake Balaton dropped by one meter, recovering 51,000 acres of land from the water of Lake Balaton, and a further 6,000 acres of free land was created on the area of the Sió.

 The establishment of the Balatoni Gőzhajózási Részvénytársaság ("Balaton Steam Shipping Company") in 1846 brought a significant change in the life of the settlement.
 Lajos Kossuth, who personally wrote the charter of the business association, and István Széchenyi as the president of the company played a huge role in it.
 In the same year, on September 21, the first steamboat on the Lake Balaton, Kisfaludy was released into the water.

 In 1861 the railway between Buda and Nagykanizsa was officially opened.
 The train station was completed in 1863 (although the train stopped there since 1861), and a year later, the first port protected by pier was built.
 In the same year, a new sluice on the Sió was opened, to control the water level of Lake Balaton.
 The wooden sluice was replaced by an iron one in 1893.
 The settlement was awarded the rank of market town in 1865, which meant a permit for holding national fair.
 At that time, Siófok was still small with 200 houses and 1,500 residents.

 In Siófok, or as many people called it at that time, Zsidófok (zsidó meaning "Jew" in Hungarian, according to sources, it was more a descriptive than a pejorative expression) once lived a large number of Jewish community.
 At the beginning of the 1860s, their number was 347, with 70 merchants living here, who played a major role in making the city an attractive resort in Europe.